bspaans/python-mingus/index.rst

 ﻿mingus
 ======

-*mingus* is an advanced, cross-platform music theory and notation package for [http://www.python.org Python] with MIDI file and playback support.
+*mingus* is an advanced, cross-platform music theory and notation package for `Python <http://www.python.org>`_ with MIDI file and playback support.
 It can be used to play around with music theory, to build editors, educational tools and other applications that need to process and/or play music.
-It can also be used to create sheet music with [http://www.lilypond.org LilyPond].
+It can also be used to create sheet music with `LilyPond <http://www.lilypond.org LilyPond>`_.

 ===============
 Getting Started